The importance of continuity of care

 - Print all important phone numbers that caregivers can refer to in case of an emergency.
 Stick this information next to the medicine chart and timetable.

 - All seniors should be engaged in meaningful activities of their choice and caregivers can shoulder this responsibility.
-Include specific activities in the daily timetable and ensure that caregivers adhere to it as much as possible.
+Include specific activities in the daily timetable and ensure that caregivers adhere to them as much as possible.

-If you are engaging a caregiver for the first time, talk to Life Circle’s nurse manager about the following aspects related to the patient.
+In elderly care, if you are engaging a caregiver for the first time, talk to Life Circle’s nurse manager about the following aspects related to the patient.
 The nurse manager will frame a Personalized Care Plan based on these aspects: